 They shall be voted for separately by ballot and shall receive the majority of votes cast to be elected.
 The exception shall be when by the majority vote of those present the rules are suspended and the Secretary casts one vote.

-Thirty (30) days prior to each Annual General Meeting the Secretary will inform the Youth Recreational Leagues, Youth Competitive Clubs and Leagues, Indoor Facilities, and Futsal clubs of the number of votes each will be entitled to at the AGM and will inform Adult Teams of their right to vote.
+Thirty (30) days prior to each Annual General Meeting the Executive Director /Secretary will inform the Youth Recreational Leagues, Youth Competitive Clubs and Leagues, Indoor Facilities, and Futsal clubs of the number of votes each will be entitled to at the AGM and will inform Adult Teams of their right to vote.

 Duties of Officers